-AD-220 455-0642

-Monday-Friday 8:00 a.m.-4:30 p.m.
+AD-220 455-0642 Monday-Friday 8:00 a.m.-4:30 p.m. email: lccar@hawaii.edu

 The Admissions and Records Office provides admission services and maintains academic records for all current and former students.
 Throughout your college career, A&R will provide you with vital information, beginning with your first inquiry though your transcript and graduation diploma or certificate.